Carlos Santana Player Props: Pirates vs. Angels

 Carlos Santana At The Plate

-- In 30 games this year (33.7%), Santana has picked up an RBI, and in 11 of those games (12.4%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Santana has had at least one RBI in 34.4% of his games this season (31 of 90), with two or more RBI 11 times (12.2%).
+He has also accounted for three or more of his team's runs in three contests.

+- In 35.6% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (7.8%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.